Most Dangerous Cities in Canada

 When it comes to evaluating danger, the Crime Severity Index (CSI) is an invaluable tool.
 The CSI is a weighted score that reflects both the frequency and severity of criminal activity within a particular province or city.

-Crimes with longer prison sentences receive more weight; for example, murder contributes more heavily to the CSI than robbery.
+Crimes with longer prison sentences receive more weight.
+For example, murder contributes more heavily to the CSI than robbery.

 Check out the official CSI fact sheet here